 Gifts of any amount are sought as part of the capital campaign, and a few naming opportunities of rooms and other facilities remain for donations of $50,000 and up.

-The Lunder Research Center and future initiatives will enhance the campus at the Couse-Sharp Historic Site and will further elevate the reputation of Taos as an artistic community of international importance.
+The Lunder Research Center and future initiatives enhance the campus at the Couse-Sharp Historic Site and further elevate the reputation of Taos as an artistic community of international importance.
 “Join us to fulfill our vision and make the Couse-Sharp Historic Site the center for scholarship of E. I. Couse, J. H. Sharp and the Taos Society of Artists,” Koenig said.

 More support for The Lunder Research Center project